Achieving Christ in Our Neighborhood (ACTION)

 Contact: Judy Ryan – Call 314 892-6329 – Email Judy Ryan

 The Athletic Association is a community effort to provide a Catholic/ Christian environment for our parishioners, young and old, to participate in sports (baseball, softball, soccer, volleyball, & basketball).
 Volunteers from the parish run the organization and volunteer as coaches.
-The Athletic Association has a direct impact on our students beyond the field by contributing to the Bible presentation for our 6th graders in the Fall, and offering four scholarships each year to graduating students who have participated in sports.
-Major funding for these and all other activities is provided by a Calendar Raffle with daily winners.
+The Athletic Association has a direct impact on our students beyond the field by contributing to the Bible presentation for our 6th graders in the Fall and offering four scholarships each year to graduating students who have participated in sports.
+Major funding for these and all other activities are provided by a Calendar Raffle with daily winners.
 SMMA Athletic Association relies on volunteer support.
 Every parent of a child in an athletic program throughout the calendar year is a member of the association.
 Meetings are held on the second Monday of the month, 8:00 p.m. in the Cafeteria.